tagohd/mono/Plot/Old Plot Notes/1 - The Call to Adventure.md

 >People have been going missing. [[Sam Ward|Someone close to Luke]] disappears.
 Luke searches for them and learns of Cursed Al. Also, [[James Redawić|James]] tells him he is THE CHOSEN ONE.

 >[!question] What is CURSED AL's goal, and why must he be stopped?
->CURSED AL wants to build a [[SOUL AMPLIFIER]] which will grant him access to huge amounts of [[mana]], more than any one person would normally be able to wield.
+>CURSED AL wants to build a [[SOUL AMPLIFIER]] which will grant him access to huge amounts of [[Mana]], more than any one person would normally be able to wield.
 His goal may ultimately be to use this power to resurrect James, although James hasn't actually died yet.
 >
 >He needs to be stopped because this plan has a very high chance of destroying the entire universe.